zqyq/zqyq.github.io/_posts/2025-05-06-StudentProjectProved.md

 This is a highly competitive program, with only four projects approved across the entire college.

-Under my supervision, they work together and explore multi-object tracking tasks in complex scenarios.
+Under my supervision, they will work together and explore multi-object tracking tasks in complex scenarios.